 The glory of gardening: hands in the dirt, head in the sun, heart with nature.
 To nurture a garden is to feed not just the body, but the soul. – Alfred Austin

 The Edible Garden at the Marin Art & Garden Center is a hands-on demonstration and exhibition garden for all ages.
 We gather here to study horticulture, science, nutrition, cooking, the environment and our place within it.
 Our hope is that by empowering our broader community with knowledge about food (and where it comes from!), we can empower them to make healthier choices for both themselves and our planet.

 The MAGC Edible Garden is a focal point of the landscape at the Center and is used for our popular school program, “dig it, grow it, eat it,” which brings nearly 400 first grade students from throughout Marin County to MAGC each fall.
-This summer, it will also be a key teaching location for the Outdoor Explorers day camp led by the Bay Area Discovery Museum from June through August.
+In the summer, it is a key teaching location for the Discovery Camps led by the Bay Area Discovery Museum from June through August.

 Workshops for adults in seasonal herb recipes, flower arranging, wreath-making, and more will be held starting in July and the bounty of the Edible Garden will find its way into botanical cocktails, herbal salts, and home grown bouquets gracing the tables at the MAGC Summer Concert Series.

 Homestead’s Garden Design Philosophy

 We believe that a garden should provide three things.

 Beauty.
 A garden is an extension of your living space, so it should reflect who you are and where you want to be.